Michael Krausz: Philosophy

 I. Ideals and Aims of Interpretation.
-Michael Krausz’s interests in the theory of interpretation address the following cluster of questions.
+Michael Krausz’s interests in the theory of interpretation addressed the following cluster of questions.
 For such cultural phenomena as works of art, music, literature, and the self, can a single admissible interpretation exist?
 Or, for such phenomena, can a multiplicity of admissible interpretations exist?
 For such phenomena, can opposing interpretations be jointly defended?
 Does interpretive activity affect the nature and number of that which is interpreted?
 Does interpretation aim for the elucidation of its objects, the edification of its interpreters, or both?
 How does the question of singularity or multiplicity of admissible interpretations bear on the singularity or multiplicity of life paths and projects?

 Singularism asserts that objects of interpretation always answer to one and only one ideal interpretation.
 In contrast, multiplism asserts that objects of interpretation may answer to more than one opposed interpretation.
 Both singularism and multiplism require that competing interpretations address one and the same object of interpretation.
 Where different interpretations address different objects of interpretation, an innocuous pluralism occurs.
 Where objects of interpretation cannot be delineated as to number, neither singularism nor multiplism can apply.

-Krausz probes the relation between these ideals of interpretation and their ontologies.
+Krausz probed the relation between these ideals of interpretation and their ontologies.
 Singularism and multiplism are each compatible with either realism or constructivism.
 Singularism does not uniquely entail realism (and vice versa) and multiplism does not uniquely entail constructivism (and vice versa).
 Orthodox combinations include singularist-realism and multiplist-constructivism.
 Heterodox combinations include singularist-constructivism and multiplist-realism.